Davao–Cotabato Road

 The Davao–Cotabato Road is a 205.7 km, two-to-six lane major national primary road, connecting the provinces of Davao del Sur, Maguindanao del Sur, Cotabato, and Maguindanao del Norte.
 It runs from Davao City to Sultan Kudarat, Maguindanao del Norte.

-This road is designated as part of National Route 1 (N1) and National Route 75 (N75) of the Philippine highway network and partially Asian Highway 26 (AH26) of the Asian highway network.
+This road is designated as part of National Route 916-5 (N916-5), National Route 1 (N1) and National Route 75 (N75) of the Philippine highway network and partially Asian Highway 26 (AH26) of the Asian highway network.